 More people are concerned about drug use in America than ever, which means that police officers are often strict on these offenses.
-Unfortunately, if you’re arrested on drug charges in Chicago, it can be tough to escape them.
+Unfortunately, if you’re arrested on drug charges in Chicago, it can be tough to overcome them.

 When you’ve been arrested and you’re concerned about the penalties for not fighting back, reach out for help.
-Our attorneys are ready to do whatever’s possible to turn your case into a successful dismissal.
+Our attorneys are ready to do whatever’s possible to turn your case into a successful result.

 Drug Schedules Can Affect Your Case